 Dr Jones has recently spoken on national radio about the importance of not bringing infection into hospitals and steps that the public can take to minimise the risks of doing so.
-He is supporting the work of the RUH in minimising infection.
+He enjoyed a wide ranging tour of the hospital site and spoke with both staff and patients .
 He said